Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 ## Act 1
 ### 1. Ordinary World
 Episodes: 1
 All citizens are allowed to compete in cyberspace and are allowed to be cornermen if they are good enough.
 They tend to avoid other cybervator in cyberspace but not Max who actively challenges them.
-This is because Max uses a special complex contoller giving him complete control of his cyber.beast.
+This is because Max uses a special complex controller giving him complete control of his cyber.beast.

 - Max is shown thinking about the day he decided to become a Cybervator to defeat Xenos will watching a CNS match The back story of the CNS told

 TV: you are watching a presentation of the CNS

-[Cybvators only make up 1% of the population and even fewer get a chance to compete in the Cyber.Fighter Championships.
+[Cybervators only make up 1% of the population and even fewer get a chance to compete in the Cyber.Fighter Championships.
 You are either lucky enough to be born a cybervator or not]

-[They are the only ones that can use a cyber.beast to its full potential ]
+[They are the only ones that can use a cyber.beast to its full potential]

 [They also own almost half the world's wealth so your pretty lucky if you are born as one]